atreyi-biswas/ui-ux-projects/product designing/03_Fanta/README.md

 ---

 ### 📸 Outcome
-A bright and engaging **Fanta product design concept** that celebrates color and creativity.
+A bright and engaging **Fanta product design concept** that celebrates color, creativity, and brand storytelling.